deweb-io/premium/README.md

     1. Vendor creates individual digital-good products with names fitting the pattern `<subscription product slug>_<individual product identifier>`.
 * Publishing
     1. An authorized community member publishes a post which includes a link to his product page (a page on the external store).
-    1. The Core UI verifies that the publishing user has permissions to use the plugin and creates a `plugin` block, keeping the URL provided in the link's `og:embed:url` tag as part of the plugin data.
+    1. The Core UI verifies that the publishing user has permissions to use the plugin and creates a `plugin` block, keeping the URL provided in the link's `twitter:player` tag as part of the plugin data.
 * Viewing
     1. The user views a post with a link matching the configuration.
-    1. Core UI identifies the plugin block, with the Premium Service URL (fetched from the link's `og:embed:url` tag during the edit phase that is not detailed here), and fetches the Premium UI from the Premium Service, automatically passing it the product slug as part of the request URL.
+    1. Core UI identifies the plugin block, with the Premium Service URL (fetched from the link's `twitter:player` tag during the edit phase that is not detailed here), and fetches the Premium UI from the Premium Service, automatically passing it the product slug as part of the request URL.
     1. Core UI mounts the Premium UI by calling the `mount` function, passing it the Firebase auth token.
         1. The Premium UI passes the Premium Service the product slug and the auth token.
         1. The Premium Service verifies the token, and checks if the matching customer in the store has purchased the digital good.